How many numbers on a roulette wheel

 WHERE CAN I PLAY ROULETTE?

 If you are new to roulette and would like to try it out, there are different options online that allow you to play for free.
 You can try a variety of roulette table games online without having to make a deposit or wager by playing a free demo version of roulette, found at most online casinos.
 To play roulette for real money, check out EnergyCasino!
 You’ll find a variety of tables from Evolution that are guaranteed to match every taste and preference.
+Read our What is the best roulette strategy guide to find out the best techniques to play the game.

 WHAT TO LOOK FOR IN ONLINE ROULETTE CASINOS